wangyihuan123/plate_detection/timesheet.md

 issue: openalpr can't detect any plate number from the test video test openalpr cloud api successfully: maybe the cloud api has some improvement based on the open source.
 That's why the cloud api is not free.

+investigating:
+the previous is OpenALPR  CarCheck API which is very slow, about 10 second per request

+I'm also checking commercial SDK.....

+alter the database table so that the whole json result can be saved in db.

 question:
-how to deal with multiple cars?
+how to deal with multiple cars? should be fine, because the json_result is an array based on vehicles, not plates. bad angle: using orientation from openalpr_result

 todo:
 compile install openalpr for performance, need to fix tesseract install issue

+install commercial SDK